 Your message is: A discrepancy exists in the literature.
 Therefore, consider:

-This discrepancy motivates the present study, which aims to identify the true value.
+This discrepancy motivates the present study, which aims to identify the true value. or This deviation prompts our review of the dominant sources of error.

 Here, we take advantage of the edit to not just elaborate what we mean by “this” but also announce how we respond to an unsatisfactory situation in our research field.